 For retirement account inherited after 2019, the 5-year rule applies only if the beneficiary is not a designated beneficiary (nonperson) such as a charity or estate, and the retirement account owner dies before the required beginning date.
 This applies to all types of retirement accounts.

 IRC § 401(a)(9)(B)(ii), Treas.
 Reg. §1.401(a)(9)-3, Q&As 1, 2

 Additional Helpful Information

-- Accounts inherited before 2020: When there is a designated beneficiary for the retirement account, the life-expectancy option is the default option under the RMD However, some plan documents and IRA agreements do not offer the life-expectancy option; instead, they may require the beneficiary to distribute the balance soon after the participant’s death or within the five-year period.
+- Accounts inherited before 2020: When there is a designated beneficiary for the retirement account, the life-expectancy option is the default option when the account owner died before the RBD.
+However, some plan documents and IRA agreements do not offer the life-expectancy option; instead, they may require the beneficiary to distribute the balance soon after the participant’s death or within the five-year period.

 If the beneficiary is a non-person, such as an estate of a non-qualified trust, the life-expectancy rule is not an option.
 Instead, the assets must be distributed within the five-year period, or faster if the plan document so requires.

 - Annuitized accounts: When the inherited account is an annuitized annuity, the terms of the contract must be consulted to determine the options that are available to the beneficiary.

 - 2020 Not counted for the 5-year rule: RMDs were waived for the year 2020 under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
 As a result, 2020 is not counted when counting the 5-year rule.
 Therefore, if someone or a nondesignated beneficiary inherited a retirement account before 2020 and was subject the 5-year rule, it is extended to six years if 2020 would have been one of the 5 years, had it not been for the CARES Act waiver.